CFA Employment Opportunities

 - Experience in or knowledge of at least one Fine Arts discipline required, some experience in the field of Arts Administration preferred

 - Excellent oral and written communication and problem solving skills

 - Ability to manage multiple projects and function well in fast moving work environment

-- Experience working with a Course Management System preferable
+- Experience working with a Course Management System preferably Blackboard and Canvas

 - Experience working in diverse environment and/or with students from diverse backgrounds are preferred

 Lexington is located in the historic Bluegrass Region of Kentucky, and is surrounded by its world-famous horse farms.
 The metropolitan areas of Louisville and Cincinnati/Northern Kentucky are each within 80 miles.

 Link to Posting: https://ukjobs.uky.edu/postings/54003